MQasim-Zafar/Influencer_Marketing_Analytics_-Sentiment_Analysis/visualizations/README.md

 # 📊 Influencer Sentiment Analysis – Visualizations

-This section presents key evaluation metrics and visual insights from the sentiment analysis models — VADER, BERT, and RoBERTa — used in this research.
+This section presents key evaluation metrics and visual insights from the sentiment analysis models (VADER-lexicon/rule-based approach , BERT and RoBERTa - neural nets) used in this research.
 Both emoji-enhanced and emoji-removed inputs were analyzed to assess model performance relative to human-labeled survey scores.

 ---